pleumann/pasta80/README.md

 $ pl0 --zxn hello.pas         # Compiles for ZX Spectrum Next
 ```

 The main difference between the two (currently) is that the ZX Spectrum Next target supports file IO, while the ZX Spectrum 48K target does not.
 The other routines are mostly the same.
 Screen output is handled via `rst $10` in the ROM.
 In both cases the binaries are expected to be run from address 0x8000.
-You'd usually do that with BASIC commands like the following:
+You'd usually do that with a little BASIC loader like the following one:

 ```
-CLEAR 32767
+10 CLEAR 32767
-LOAD "hello.bin" CODE 32768
+20 LOAD "hello.bin" CODE 32768
-RANDOMIZE USR 32768
+30 RANDOMIZE USR 32768
 ```

+## Examples and tests

 There is a folder containing `examples` and a folder containing `tests` for the compiler.
 The main test suite `all.pas` needs to be compiled with `--opt` because of its size.
 Otherwise it won't fit into 64K (neither of the Spectrum targets can currently handle it).
 Both the examples and the tests should give you a pretty good overview of what the compiler can do.